Chicks in our chapel

 In August 2017, as part of a Spiritual Care project, quail eggs were incubated and hatched.
 We were overwhelmed by the response from our young people, families, and staff who all felt part of the journey of our chicks, which brought joy, love and hope.

-Last Easter (2018) our project grew and after three weeks with us our hen chicks hatched on Good Friday to great excitement from the many people, young and old, that got involved across our Trust - and that was it.
+In Easter 2018 our project grew and after three weeks with us, our hen chicks hatched on Good Friday to great excitement from the many people, young and old, that got involved across our Trust - and that was it.
 Chicks are now a firm part of our traditions at our Children's Hospital.

 Although it’s a lot of fun, there are a number of reasons why this project is so important to us.
 Our aims are to: